microsoft/code-with-engineering-playbook/.github/pull_request_template.md

 [READY TO PR?
 Use the check-list below to ensure your branch is ready for PR.]

 - [ ] Changes follow the repo structure and land in the appropriate folder and section
-- [ ] No lint check errors related to your changes
 - [ ] No confidential information
 - [ ] No duplicated content
 - [ ] Labeled appropriately
 - [ ] Added 2 reviewers

-> Note: It is normal for link checker to fail on links not related to your content.
-Do not worry about this.
-Reviewer will help you resolve it.
+- [ ] No lint check errors related to your changes

+> Note: You may see link check errors on pages you have not touched.
+This is normal, and due to either broken links or sites that reject link checker bots.
+The reviewer will help you get to a green state on these.